By GreatSchools Staff

 Ages: Middle School and up

-Bottom line: An unbelievable value for this amount of addictive game play that manages to make science spirited fun.
+Bottom line: An unbelievable value for game play that makes science spirited fun.

 Ages 13 and up